Ipposnif/SnakeTicker/README.md

 ![](https://www.ipposnif.com/download/snaketickervideo.gif)

 If you want to keep updated with the number of visitors to your website, the amount of the last order received, or the days elapsed since the last bug found, this ticker gives to your most meaningful number a special standoff.
-In this test configuration, the ticker will show the current exchange rate BTCEUR.
+In this test configuration, the ticker will show the current BTCEUR exchange rate .

 **What you need**
 * Arduino board (the ticker has been tested using Arduino UNO and Arduino Nano, but it should work with every Arduino version).